arbitropy/GWont/README.md

 # GWont
-Assets and scripts created for the the Unity made game, Gwont
+This repository contains the C# scripts and Photoshop-created assets for a game built in Unity.
+To learn more about the game, download it, and play it, please visit [this link](https://arbitropy.itch.io/gwont).